 Bless This Mess Plot: What is it about?

-The pilot episode of the comedy sitcom ‘Bless This Mess’ stars Lake Bell (Rio) and Dax Shepard (Mike) as newlyweds who decide to move from their chaos ridden life in the busy city of New York, to the rural Nebraska.
+The show features Rio and Mike as newlyweds who decide to move from their chaos ridden life in the busy city of New York, to the rural Nebraska.
 Following the drastic step of leaving behind their jobs and overbearing mother in law, Rio and Mike find themselves out-of-place in their newly acquired life as farmers, in the rural state of Nebraska.
 Understanding that the life of the farmer isn’t the cake walk they presumed it to be, Rio and Mike tries their best to weather the storm and make the best of their situation.
-Episode two sees Rio and Mike re-thinking their strategy for their soil, when the weather forecast is not in their favor.
+Rio and Mike start thinking about their strategy for their soil, when the weather forecast is not in their favor.
 Rio attempts to connect with her new neighbors at the Bowman’s potluck, but eventually ends up spicing up her love life with husband Mike.
-Synopses of the subsequent episodes have not been disclosed as of yet.
-Keep checking out this space for periodic updates.

 Creator and lead actress Lake Bell refutes the idea that ‘Bless This Mess’ is but a hipster update of the 1965-71 CBS Comedy ‘Green Acres’ by claiming that her series’ “kind-spirited” humor has a broader appeal.
 “It’s not very elite.
 It’s very accessible for my family, my mom and her friends, and my godchildren from 6 to 12 years old, and then all my hipster friends in between,” said the Manhattan Native while speaking over the phone to The Post from Los Angeles.
 Bell said that her decision to incorporate newlyweds as opposed to older couples comes from the idea that the earlier years of a marriage enables the partners to portray a sweeter version of themselves which is crucial to the family friendly, ‘kind hearted’ spirit of the comedy sitcom.